Fitbit Air Review: A $99 Whoop Alternative With A Catch

 - Bundled access: included for Google One AI Pro and AI Ultra subscribers

 With a free Whoop band, you must have a subscription.
-On the Fitbit Air, the free tier is meaningful.
+On the Fitbit Air, the free tier is meaningful as a core and basic option for low-grade use.

 Bands, Colourways, and the Stephen Curry Special Edition

 The Fitbit Air launches with three band families and a special edition.
 The Performance Loop ships in the box: a textile band made from recycled materials with a micro-adjustable stainless steel buckle, available in Obsidian, Fog, Lavender, and Berry.
 The Active Band is silicone, sweatproof and waterproof, in the same four colours, and costs $34.99 standalone.
-The Elevated Modern Band is made of polyurethane with a stainless steel buckle and priced at $49.99 in Moonstone, Obsidian, and Porcelain.
+The Elevated Modern Band is made of polyurethane, features a stainless steel buckle, and is priced at $49.99 in Moonstone, Obsidian, and Porcelain.

 The Fitbit Air Special Edition adds a co-designed Stephen Curry Performance Loop in rye brown with game-day orange, priced at $129.99.
 It carries an additional water-resistant coating and a raised interior print engineered to increase airflow during high-intensity movement.

 The omission at launch is a bicep band.
-Whoop and Amazfit both offer one, and on a screenless tracker, the bicep is a more accurate location for optical heart rate during dynamic exercise.
+Whoop and Amazfit both offer one as an option, and on a screenless tracker, the bicep is a more accurate location for optical heart rate during dynamic exercise.
 Google knows this.
 Expect a bicep band within months.

 Pairing with Pixel Watch (Multi-Device Use)